Field Manual · Workflow Optimization

 • Define shared SLAs for review and approval times.

-• Centralise naming conventions and folder structures.
+• Centralize naming conventions and folder structures.

-Standardisation ensures assets move between teams without confusion or manual translation.
+Standardization ensures assets move between teams without confusion or manual translation.

 6. Integrate Communication and Collaboration Tools